ad660/G2A4/README.md

 # G2A4

 CFG Assignment 4
-Hi this is the demo
+Group 2 -
+Slogan: \* _The sky is not the limit_ \*

 # Welcome to our repository

 In our repositiory we will have the following for your convenience:

-1. This readme will have 6 different markdown text formatting features
+1. This readme file will have 6 different markdown text formatting features
 2. We will demonstrate a scenario of how to work as a team on github
    - (git add, commit, pull and merge)
    - We will use meaningful commit messages
    - We will use appropriate branches to synchronise workflow
    - Adding files to branches
 3. Create a gitignore file
-4. Create a reqiurements.txt file and briefly explain what it's for
+4. Create a requirements.txt file and briefly explain what it's for

 ## **How to work as a team on github**